Learning Fairer Representations with FairVIC: Experiment Details

 \subsection{Dataset Metadata}

 Detailed metadata for each dataset, including our selection of privileged group, can be found in Table~\ref{tab:Datasets}.
-Note that for the language datasets, the number of features is obtained by combining the protected characteristic and the toxicity label with the 50 tokenised text features.
+Note that for the language datasets, the number of features is obtained by combining the protected characteristic and the target label with the 50 tokenised text features and for image datasets, this is the pixels in an image plus the protected attribute and target label.
 For BiasBios, we take architect, attorney, dentist, physician, professor, software engineer, surgeon as the favourable professions, and interior designer, journalist, model, nurse, poet, teacher, and yoga teacher as the unfavourable professions for our binary classification task.